 This is a summary of the book of Nehemiah.
-This book contains important information because some propose that the decree of the king that is contained in this book is the “word” of Daniel 9:25.
+This book is important for the interpretation of the prophecies of Daniel.
+Some propose that the decree of the king, which is recorded in Nehemiah, is the “word” of Daniel 9:25.

 This book also describes an important part of Israel’s history.
 Judea and its people were completely destroyed by the Babylonians.
 But through Nehemiah and others God effectively gave Israel a new beginning.

 THE KING’S DECREE

 Hanani and some other men from Judah (1:2) told Nehemiah (1:1) that the Jews in Judea are in great distress and reproach, that the wall of Jerusalem is broken down and that its gates are consumed by fire (1:3).

 When Nehemiah heard this, he “wept and mourned for days” (1:4).
 He fasted and prayed (1:4) on behalf of Israel, confessing their sins (1:6).
 He prayed that God would make him successful when he would appear before the king (1:11).
 He was the king’s cupbearer (1:11).

 In the month Nisan, in the twentieth year of King Artaxerxes (2:1) Nehemiah “took up the wine and gave it to the king” (2:1).
 The king asked him, “Why are you sad?”
 Nehemiah was very afraid and answered (2:2), “Let the king live forever.
 Why should I not be sad when the city, the place of my fathers’ tombs, lies desolate and its gates have been consumed by fire?”
 (2:3)